-A freehand drawing experience designed to build basic skills and awareness of visual relationships.
+A drawing experience designed to build basic skills and awareness of visual relationships.
 A sequence of problems dealing with composition, shape, volume, value, line, gesture, texture and perspective.
-A variety of media explored.
-Lab: six hours per week.
+A variety of media explored, including computer illustration.

 ART 1203 DESIGN I